jcli55/organoid_metaanalysis/README.md

 # organoid_metaanalysis

-The scripts I made for the organoid meta-analysis paper (Rui Chen Lab).
+The scripts made for the retinal organoid meta-analysis (Rui Chen Lab).

+Scripts can be found in the master branch.